 We generate RECs through our production and conversion of landfill methane into Renewable Electricity in various states, including California, Oklahoma, and Texas.
 These states have various laws requiring utilities to purchase a portion of their energy from renewable resources.
-Our operating costs are associated with the production of Renewable Electricity.
-The RECs are generated as an output of our renewable operating projects.
 The RECs that we generate are able to be separated and sold independently from the electricity produced.
-Therefore, no cost is allocated to the REC when it is generated.
-Revenue is recognized on these Environmental Attributes when there is an agreement in place to monetize the credits at an agreed upon price with a customer and transfer of control has occurred.